Use OAuth 2.0 to authenticate your application so that you can access the hotel APIs.

 Click the Create Project button.
 DevConsole displays the New Project dialog box:

-Enter a friendly name for your new project in the Project Name input field.
+Enter a friendly name for your new project in the Project name input field.
 Below the field, the DevConsole generates a project ID for you, ensuring that the ID is unique across all projects.
-For example, if you enter "My New Project", DevConsole assigns an ID like "my-new-project-420".
+For example, if you enter "My New Project", DevConsole assigns an ID like "my-new-project-266022".

-Click the Create button to create your new project.
-DevConsole creates the new project and displays the Project Dashboard view for it:
+- Click the Create button to create your new project.
+DevConsole creates the new project.

-As you can see in the image, the main navigation icon is in the upper left of the DevConsole.
-The currently-selected project is in the upper right.
+As you can see in the image, the navigation menu is in the upper left of the DevConsole.
+This displays the Dashboard view for your project:

 For more information, refer to Manage Projects in the Developers Console.